£54,000 *Price from

 All about the Tesla Model Y Long Range Dual Motor

-The Tesla Model Y Long Range Dual Motor has an estimatedn On The Road Price (OTR) of £50,500.
+The Tesla Model Y Long Range Dual Motor has an estimated On The Road Price (OTR) of £54,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model Y Long Range Dual Motor is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Tesla Model Y Long Range Dual Motor is £47,000.

 Drivetrain and Performance